-Preparing students to be successful in rigorous college and career readiness standards requires students to master the skills and knowledge directed by these standards; therefor, SLAM NV is committed to offer students and families options for differentiated learning opportunities such as Distance Education.
-SLAM NV proposes to provide a unique Distance Education program that balances instructional support and student autonomy while ensuring students are supported every step along the way.
-Distance Education will serve to supplement and enhance traditional delivery methods already in place providing students with the following additional educational options: credit recovery, Advanced Placement, and/or academic enrichment.
+SOM's distance education program is a unique program that balances instructional support and student autonomy while ensuring students are supported every step along the way.
+It will serve to supplement and enhance traditional delivery methods already in place by providing students with the following additional educational options: credit recovery, Advanced Placement, and/or academic enrichment.

-Students will be selected to participate in Distance Education courses based on their individual academic needs.
-Students in need of a credit recovery course, acceleration courses or a course not regularly offered at the school will be able to enroll in a course through the distance learning program on a part time basis.
+As described above in the Targeted Plan under Meeting the Need, in order to be eligible for participation in the distance education program, a child must be a full-time, 6th-12th grade student enrolled at one of SOM's seven campuses.
+Students will then be able to participate in distance education courses based on their individual academic needs.
+For example, students in need of a credit recovery course, acceleration course, or a course not regularly offered at their campus will be able to enroll in a course through the distance education program on a part time basis.
 The students will remain fulltime students at their home school.

-As SLAM NV continues to build its middle school and high school programs, there is a need for the opportunity for each campus to pool teaching resources to provide opportunities for students to take courses that SLAM NV otherwise may not be able to offer, such as the case when there are not enough students to form a full class.
-In order to remain competitive in course offering to attract and retain students, SLAM NV must be prepared to offer students fully comprehensive course options such as Advanced Placement courses or a variety of foreign languages.
-In addition, when students are newly enrolled with the need for credit recovery, SLAM NV will be equipped to offer families the option to enroll in credit bearing Distance Education core courses to avoid falling even further behind.
+As SOM continues to expand its campus network and build its middle school and high school programs, each campus has the opportunity to pool its teaching resources to provide opportunities for students to take courses that an individual SOM campus does not otherwise offer.
+In order to remain competitive in course offering to attract and retain students, SOM is prepared to offer students fully comprehensive course options such as Advanced Placement courses or a variety of foreign languages.
+Additionally, newly enrolled students in need of credit recovery will have the option to enroll in credit-bearing, distance education, core courses to avoid falling further behind.

-SLAM NV will utilize existing facilities and technology resources to establish an online blended learning classroom at each campus with a licensed teacher to support students and assist with troubleshooting.
+SOM will utilize its existing facilities and technological resources to establish an online blended learning classroom at each campus with a licensed teacher to support students and assist with troubleshooting.
 Students will independently engage in digital adaptive curriculum with an online teacher with the opportunity to work one-on-one with a traditional teacher as needed.
-SLAM NV is committed to the goal to ensure each student is ready academically to enter college or move into a career through providing students in grades 6-12 a combined face-to-face and supplemental online learning opportunity in service to students in need of credit recovery or academic challenge.
+SOM is committed to achieving the goal that each of its student is academically ready to enter college or move into a career through providing students in grades 6-12 a combined face-to-face and supplemental online learning opportunity in service to students in need of credit recovery or academic challenge.